Fuco1/smartparens/README.md

 Important announcements
 ==========

+* Docs are in process of moving to the github project [wiki](https://github.com/Fuco1/smartparens/wiki).
+As you can see, this is not done yet, but is a priority as this file is getting ridiculously big.

 * Very important option `sp-navigate-consider-symbols` has been added.
 Setting this to `t` will make spartparens consider symbols and strings as balanced expressions.
 That is, `something-like-this` will be considered as balanced expression enclosed by pair of whitespace characters.
 This emulates the original behaviour of `forward-sexp` and it is recommended you set this option to `t` for best user experience.

 * From commit 118 forward, strings (as defined by mode syntax-table) are treated as other paired expressions.
 This means you can use `sp-up-sexp`, slurping and barfing on strings the same way you would use it with any other expression recognized by `sp-get-sexp`.